Sid672/Rangoli/README.md

 ![](https://github.com/Sid672/Rangoli/blob/main/steps.png)

-We need python turtle library so, import turtle library to draw shapes and patterns.
+# Background

+### Python turtle library
+Python turtle library is a popular way for introducing programming to kids.
+We can make shapes, patterns, can learn about functions, loops, varibles and lot more in programming.
+It's like baby building blocks for coders.

 ```python
 import turtle
 ```

-# Set up screen and turtle
 A screen is required to draw, the screen is like your canvas, and the turtle is your pen.

 Here `s = turtle.Screen()` means `s` variable is screen name, which gives a white screen. `t = turtle.Turtle()`  `t` is  turtle name, which gives a small black triangle.` turtle.done()` is used to maintain the screen (written in the last line of code).